User Interface

 Find an example on using Play Script

-component in the UI example project; the component is used on "CloseButton" game object placed inside "Prefabs/Calendar" custom UI prefab.
+component in the UI sample; the component is used on "CloseButton" game object placed inside "Content/UI/Calendar" custom UI prefab.

 UI Toolkit